-The core resource for this process is the book Shift: Helping Congregations Back Into the Game of Effective Ministry.
+The core resource for this process is the book Shift 2.0: Helping Congregations Back Into the Game of Effective Ministry.

-The Shift book is supplemented by a participant workbook that includes a framework for processing the information presented in Shift.
-The workbook also includes additional information and tools to provide the most current resourcing available and templates for building goals and action plans.
+The Shift 2.0 book is supplemented by an Activation Guide that includes a framework for processing the information presented in Shift 2.0.
+The guide also includes additional information and tools to provide the most current resourcing available and templates for building goals and action plans.

 This is a network experience.
 The network includes several congregations learning together, sharing experiences and situations; encouraging each other; and even providing some accountability in the process.